mollybeach/polliwog/README.md

 ## [Implement Trie (Prefix Tree)](https://leetcode.com/problems/implement-trie-prefix-tree/) #208

         Pattern Used: Trie
-        Problem: Implement a trie with insert, search, and startsWith methods.
+        ❓: Implement a trie with insert, search, & startsWith methods.
-        A trie (pronounced as "try") or prefix tree is a tree data structure used to efficiently store and retrieve keys in a dataset of strings.
-There are various applications of this data structure, such as autocomplete and spellchecker.
+        A trie (pronounced as "try") or prefix tree is a tree data structure used to efficiently store & retrieve keys in a dataset of strings.
+There are various applications of this data structure, such as autocomplete & spellchecker.
-        Implement the Trie class: Trie() Initializes the trie object. void insert(String word) Inserts the string word into the trie. boolean search(String word) Returns true if the string word is in the trie (i.e., was inserted before), and false otherwise. boolean startsWith(String prefix) Returns true if there is a previously inserted string word that has the prefix prefix, and false otherwise
+        Implement the Trie class: Trie() Initializes the trie object. void insert(String word) Inserts the string word into the trie. boolean search(String word) Returns true if the string word is in the trie (i.e., was inserted before), & false otherwise. boolean startsWith(String prefix) Returns true if there is a previously inserted string word that has the prefix prefix, & false otherwise
-        🥚: #1 Input: ["Trie","insert","search","search","startsWith","insert","search"] Output: [null,null,true,false,true,null,true] Explanation: Trie trie = new Trie(); trie.insert("apple"); trie.search("apple"); // return True trie.search("app"); // return False trie.startsWith("app"); // return True trie.insert("app"); trie.search("app"); // return True
+        🐣: 1️⃣ Input: ["Trie","insert","search","search","startsWith","insert","search"] Output: [null,null,true,false,true,null,true] Explain: Trie trie = new Trie(); trie.insert("apple"); trie.search("apple"); // return True trie.search("app"); // return False trie.startsWith("app"); // return True trie.insert("app"); trie.search("app"); // return True

         🐢 Solution: 🔨 Brute Force ⏰: O(n) 🪐: O(n)
         🐇 Solution: Trie ⏰: O(n) 🪐: O(n)